CIT28/files/w5/ps1p1.md

 - In your codespace create a new folder named ps1 folder, make sure it is at the same level as ps0,  then create another folder named packages.
 -  Change the current folder to packages, then use the following command to copy the database file:
     - ```curl -o packages.db https://raw.githubusercontent.com/CIT28/files/main/w5/packages.db```
-    - Create a file to store the queries name it p1-q.sql and a README.md include heading "Solve Lost Letter" and a heading for each Static Query and another heading with Nested query, commit with message:
+    - Create a file to store the queries name it p1-q.sql and a README.md include heading "Solve Lost Letter" and commit with message:
         - **COMMIT MESSAGE - "setup complete"**

 ### Steps